approvals/ApprovalTests.Java/approvaltests/docs/explanations/BenefitsOfDifferentReporters.md

 * Photos of rendered results (e.g.: this is what the page looks like on an iPhone 8, iPhone 13 Pro, and Android Galaxy)
 * [Capture .received. files from CI](how_to/CaptureFilesFromCI.md)

-For more on this please see [ExecutableCommands](../how_to/PatternsForTestingDataAccessAndRendering.md#the-executablecommand-interface).
+For an example in Java please see [ExecutableCommands](../how_to/PatternsForTestingDataAccessAndRendering.md#the-executablecommand-interface).